 Trichloroethylene – present in paints, varnishes, adhesives, paint removers and printing inks

-Xylene – found in printing, tobacco smoke and vehicle exhausts
+Xylene – is found in printing, tobacco smoke and vehicle exhausts

 Many of the soft and hard furnishings in your home also release toxins in a process known as off-gassing.
 For example, that beautiful new kitchen you just installed is probably a major culprit.
 And while it’s worse when things are new, off-gassing continues for years.